 |Baker||Marlin S. Baker (1906-1982), a prolific designer/engineer who worked for Parker and was the principal creator of the Parker “51” in both the Vacumatic- and Aero-metric-filling versions.
 See also “51”, Parker.|

-The name Sheaffer gave to the torpedo-shaped pen model (shown below) that it introduced in 1929.
+1 The name Sheaffer gave to the torpedo-shaped pen model (shown below) that it introduced in 1929.
 As the first radically streamlined pen, the Balance triggered an industry-wide trend away from the blocky “flat-top” look of the preceding decades.
 Read a profile of the Balance here.
 See also Flat-Top, torpedo shaped.
 2 The weight distribution of a pen.
 In general, a pen’s weight should be distributed so that the pen tends to lie in the user’s hand with the nib resting on the paper without having to be pushed downward (nib/front heavy).
 A pen with the weight distributed so that its distal end is heavier (top/ back heavy) will require conscious effort to keep the nib from lifting away from the paper.
 Posting affects a pen’s balance.
 See also post (definition 2).

 |ballpoint||(also biro) A pen that dispenses a viscous greasy ink (not water based) from a tubular reservoir with a captive ball at the writing end.
 As the ball rolls across the paper, it pulls ink around it from the reservoir to the paper, with the ink acting as a lubricant to reduce rolling friction.
 Contrast with ball point.
 See also biro, CA, gel pen, Rocket, rollerball.|